-A significant point of attraction in this region is the Chek Jawa Wetlands, which is a mixture of 6 different habitats and a richest ecosystems.
+A significant point of attraction in this region is the Chek Jawa Wetlands, which is a mixture of 6 different habitats and the richest ecosystems.
 The place is also rich in marine biodiversity with over 500 species of marine creatures.
 This wetland also comprises of two mangrove trees, which are listed in the Heritage Tree Register of Singapore.

 The National Parks Board of Singapore frequently monitors this reserve and carry out field studies to maintain this bio diverse habitat.

 There are numerous plants and animals dwelling among the reserve of Pulau Ubin.
 Naming all the species will be a never exhausting list.
 Here is a list of some highlighted plants and animals in the Pulau Ubin region.
 While visiting Pulau Ubin, don’t forget to bring your binoculars to marvel at this wonderful sanctuary of nature from a closer range.

 This is a very rare species of bat, which is critically endangered in other parts of the world.
 The abandoned buildings in Pulau Ubin is home to two colonies of this rare mammal species.
 These bats are also found in some parts of South and Southeast Asia, but never actually spotted in the mainland.

 Suggested Read: 12 Things To Do In Kallang For A One Of A Kind Singapore Tour